machitgarha/phirs/README.md

 use MAChitgarha\Phirs\DirectoryProviderFactory;
 use MAChitgarha\Phirs\Util\Platform;

-// Get a directory provider for your platform, which is auto-detected
+// Get a provider for the current platform
 $dirProvider = DirectoryProviderFactory::createStandard(
     Platform::autoDetect()
 );